asistex/Sublime-Text-Arduino-Package/README.md

 ### From the command line
    You must have installed Git tools.

-   With this method you can get updates of this package using the Git command.

-   **git pull** from the command line.
+   With this method you can get updates of this package using the Git command: **git pull** from the command line.

 * 1- Open Sublime Text
 * 2- From Sublime main menu, click on: Preferences > Browse Packages.
 This will open the windows explorer in the Sublime preferences folder, usually is **\Sublime Text 3\Packages\**.